MALA Program Requirements

 Segment Availability

 All segments are not available each semester.
 However, students may transfer between campuses (in-person and online) to enroll in segments that meet their desired learning.
-Below you will find segment availability for each campus.
+Below you will find the planned segment availability for each campus.

 Segment Annapolis Campus Santa Fe Campus